Patient Rights and Responsibilities

 - The patient is responsible for following facility rules and regulations.

-- The patient is responsible for being considerate of the rights of other patients and facility personnel.
+- The patient is responsible for being considerate of the rights and privacy of other patients and facility personnel.

 - The patient is responsible for being respectful of his/her personal property, facility property, and that of other persons in the facility.

 - Complaints may be directed to the following Facility Contact: Debbie Cizerle, Administrator, Freeman Surgical Center, 811 West 34th Street, Joplin, MO 64804; 417-622-4270 or Barb Bock, Director of Nursing, Freeman Surgical Center, 811 West 34th Street, Joplin, MO 64804; 417-622-4270.

 - Complaints may be directed to the following State Agency: Bureau of Health Services Regulation, PO Box 570, Jefferson City, MO 65102; 573-751-6303.